 Director Kathryn Bigelow was inspired to unearth this event by the Ferguson (MO) riots (Aug.
-2014) where an unarmed black teenager was fatally shot by a white police officer.
+2014) where a black man was fatally shot by a white police officer.

 Anthony Mackie also starred in The Hurt Locker (2008) which was also directed by Kathryn Bigelow.

 Laz Alonso studied John Conyers' interviews, speeches, and public engagements, but was unable to find much material related to the incident except Conyers' description of the event as a "massacre," as opposed to a riot.

 A concert scene was filmed at the Emerson Majestic Theater in Boston.
 It's part of Emerson University, which has taught many in the entertainment industry.

 On July 25, 2017, "Detroit" premiered at The Fox Theater in Detroit, nearly 50 years after the date most of the movie takes place on.

 Portions of this movie were filmed on Ashmont Street in Boston, MA.
 One of the homes used is the rectory of All Saints Ashmont Episcopal Church just down the street.
 The church itself served as a staging area for the 1970's era vehicles and was used for filming scenes.

 Hamtramck is located in Wayne County as a city of its own, and is situated entirely within the city limits of Detroit.

 Once a Polish community, Hamtramck is now a Muslim one.
 The Poles have been replaced with Yemenis and Bangladeshis.
 Hamtramck now has the first Muslim-majority city council in the U.S.

 This marks the second time Will Poulter and Jacob Latimore appear in a movie together the first time was The Maze Runner